chrispentester/BeaconObjectFile/README.md

 Syscall options will help to bypass userland EDR hooks

-Make sure to have the xxx.cna script in the same folder as the compiled xxx.o file
+Make sure to have the .cna script in the same folder as the compiled .o file

+# Steps to use

+1. Compile the .c file with mingw to create a .o file
+2. Load the .cna script in Cobalt Strike
+3. Run the command that's now loaded into the Cobalt Strike client